AnaMelisaGo/portfolio-4-vintage-cars/README.md

 * [Django](https://www.djangoproject.com/) is a high-level Python web framework that encourages rapid development and clean, design.
 It's free and open source.

-* [Bootstrap](https://getbootstrap.com/) a front-end framework used to create modern websites and web apps.
+* [Bootstrap](https://getbootstrap.com/) a front-end framework used to style the project.

 * [Gitpod](https://www.gitpod.io/) is an IDE using VS Code for remote development.